 Foaming hand soap dispenser.
 These have a special mechanism that turns the liquid into foam.
 You can get them on Amazon or recycle one you already have.

 Essential oil.
-These are optional, and are used to scent your soap and/or give it antibacterial properties.
+Essential oils are optional, but are great for scenting your soap and/or giving it antibacterial properties.

 DIY Foaming Hand Soap Instructions